 newrelic.set_background_task key for the specific request in the WSGI environ dictionary passed by the WSGI server in your target WSGI app.

 Optional.
 Default value is

 An example of setting a web transaction to a non-web background task:

 Reclassifying a background task as a web transaction

-Sometimes, you may want to instead classify a background task as a web transaction, so you can see it with your other application web transactions in New Relic One.
+Sometimes, you may want to instead classify a background task as a web transaction, so you can see it with your other application web transactions.
 To do that, add this call where a monitored background task executes: